 Conflict Resolution Youth Summit

-The Conflict Resolution Youth Summit explores some of today's toughest problems through the lens of peace and conflict resolution.
-It spans four evenings on the George Mason University Campus.
-Rising 10th, 11th, and 12th grade students are invited to connect with other students from varied backgrounds with common interests and goals.
+Come explore some of today's toughest problems through the lens of peace and conflict resolution.
+Spanning four days and three evenings on the George Mason University Campus, students from varied backgrounds with common interests and goals connect to gain new perspectives.

 Students at a conference

 Delve into important conflicts, learn new skills, practice the processes of promoting peace and engaging with tough issues to make a positive difference.
 Join us for an exciting cohort experience with your peers.
-Engage in exciting simulations, workshops, and facilitated discussions.
+Earn a college credit while engaging in simulations, workshops, and facilitated discussions.
 Explore issues related to:

 • Global Conflicts